 To keep a record of everything that happens on the MainWP dashboard and also on all the child sites you need a WordPress plugin and a MainWP extension:

-WP Security Audit Log: this is the plugin that you install on all the child sites.
+WP Activity Log: this is the plugin that you install on all the child sites.
 It keeps a log of everything that happens on the child site, therefore install this one before installing the MainWP extension.
 The free edition of the activity log plugin is enough in this case since there are no limitations on the logs.

 Activity Log for MainWP: this is the MainWP extension that you install on the MainWP dashboard site.
 This plugin keeps a log of changes that happen on the MainWP dashboard, for example, when someone adds new websites, edits it, installs an extension, etc. This extension also retrieves the WordPress activity logs from the child sites so you can see everything from one central place: the MainWP dashboard.